lmfit/lmfit-py/doc/fitting.rst

 Performing Fits, Analyzing Outputs
 =======================================

-As shown in the introduction, a simple fit can be performed with the :func:`minimize` function.
+As shown in the previous chapter, a simple fit can be performed with the :func:`minimize` function.
 For more sophisticated modeling, the :class:`Minimizer` class can be used to gain a bit more control, especially when using complicated constraints.

 The :func:`minimize` function
 ===============================

-The minimize function takes a function to minimize, a dictionary of :class:`Parameter` , and several optional arguments.
+The minimize function takes a objective function (the function that calculates the array to be minimized), a :class:`Parameters` ordered dictionary, and several optional arguments.
 See :ref:`fit-func-label` for details on writing the function to minimize.

 .. function:: minimize(function, params[, args=None[, kws=None[, method='leastsq'[, scale_covar=True[, iter_cb=None[, **leastsq_kws]]]]]])

-   find values for the params so that the sum-of-squares of the returned array from function is minimized.
+   find values for the ``params`` so that the sum-of-squares of the array returned from ``function`` is minimized.

    :param function:  function to return fit residual.
 See :ref:`fit-func-label` for details.
    :type  function:  callable.
-   :param params:  a dictionary of Parameters.
+   :param params:  a :class:`Parameters` dictionary.
 Keywords must be strings
                    that match ``[a-z_][a-z0-9_]*`` and is not a python reserved word.
 Each value must be :class:`Parameter`.
-   :type  params:  dict
+   :type  params:  dict or :class:`Parameters`.
    :param args:  arguments tuple to pass to the residual function as  positional arguments.
    :type  args:  tuple
    :param kws:   dictionary to pass to the residual function as keyword arguments.